Atovaquone and Proguanil

 Neuromuscular & skeletal: Weakness (8%)

-<1% (Limited to important or life-threatening): Anaphylaxis (rare), anemia (rare), angioedema, cholestasis, erythema multiforme (rare), hallucination, hepatic failure (case report), hepatitis (rare), neutropenia, pancytopenia (with severe renal impairment), psychotic reaction (rare), seizure (rare), skin photosensitivity, skin rash, Stevens-Johnson syndrome (rare), stomatitis, urticaria, vasculitis (rare)
+<1%, postmarketing, and/or case reports: Anaphylaxis (rare), anemia (rare), angioedema, cholestasis, erythema multiforme (rare), hallucination, hepatic failure (case report), hepatitis (rare), neutropenia, pancytopenia (with severe renal impairment), psychotic reaction (rare), seizure (rare), skin photosensitivity, skin rash, Stevens-Johnson syndrome (rare), stomatitis, urticaria, vasculitis (rare)

 Concerns related to adverse events: